averias/phpredis-bloom/README.md

 // checking if a list items exist in 'filter-key' Bloom Filter
 $result = $bloomFilter->multiExists('item1', 15, 'foo'); // returns and array [true, true, false] since 'foo' doesn't exists
 ```
+### Items
+The only allowed item values to add or insert in the 4 data structure are string, integers, and float, but notice
+that all items are stored as strings, so adding the integer 13 or the string `13` will end in the same result.
+For those data structures that allow inserting repeated items (like Cuckoo Filter) it will increase the count of that
+item or will fail in the second insertion in case of structures that do not allow inserting repeated items.

+Same behavior for floats, inserting first a float like 17.2 and then insert its representation as string `17.2` will
+throw an exception in the second insertion in Bloom Filters which doesn't allow repeated items and in case of other
+structures like Cuckoo Filter, Count-Min Sketch and Top-k will increase the counter to 2 after the second insertion.

+You can take a look to [examples/inserting-numbers.php](https://github.com/averias/phpredis-bloom/blob/master/examples/inserting-numbers.php)
+to see an example of this behavior.

 ### Why having a RedisBloomClient and classes for each RedisBloom data types?**